CS207Team10/cs207-FinalProject/README.md

 In chemistry, chemical equilibrium is the state in which both reactants and products are present in concentrations which have no further tendency to change with time.
 Usually, this state results when the forward reaction proceeds at the same rate as the reverse reaction.

+To check equilibrium, we developed two methods.
+The first method is based on the definition of equilibrium and numerically check whether a reaction reaches equilibrium.

 For example, a reversible reaction:

 <a href="http://www.codecogs.com/eqnedit.php?latex=$$aA&space;&plus;&space;bB&space;\rightleftharpoons&space;cC&space;&plus;&space;dD$$" target="_blank"><img src="http://latex.codecogs.com/gif.latex?$$aA&space;&plus;&space;bB&space;\rightleftharpoons&space;cC&space;&plus;&space;dD$$" title="$$aA + bB \rightleftharpoons cC + dD$$" /></a>